-We are preparing four updated water quality permits in response to applications for net pen permits in Puget Sound.
-Until Atlantic salmon net pens are officially banned from Puget Sound starting in 2022, companies are required to have water quality permits.
+We have updated four draft water quality permits in response to applications for net pen permits in Puget Sound.
+Until Atlantic salmon farming is officially banned from Puget Sound starting in 2022, companies are required to have water quality permits.
 These permits allow us to continue to protect state waters and ensure the companies are operating under the strongest water quality protections.

 Why do net pen operations need a NPDES permit?

 A NPDES permit is the tool that requires Best Management Practices, monitoring, and reporting to ensure water quality standards are met.
 These facilities are operated to rear fish for harvest and market sale.
 Uneaten fish food, fish feces, and the accidental release of Atlantic Salmon are the primary pollutants produced as a result of the operation of these facilities.
-The requirements in the permit allow us to enforce that facilities are meeting water quality standards until the net pens are phased out.
+The requirements in the permit allow us to enforce that facilities are meeting water quality standards until the Atlantic salmon farmed in net pens are phased out.
+See the timeline below.

-January 2018: Dept. of Natural Resources, Dept. of Fish and Wildlife, and Ecology release the Cypress Island Atlantic Salmon Net Pen Failure Investigation and Review document.
+- January 2018: Dept. of Natural Resources, Dept. of Fish and Wildlife, and Ecology release the Cypress Island Atlantic Salmon Net Pen Failure Investigation and Review document.
 Ecology fines Cooke $332,00 for the net pen collapse.